joseprsm/rexify/README.md

 ## Who is this for?

 Rexify is a project that simplifies and standardizes the workflow of recommender systems.
-It is mostly geared towards people with little to none machine learning knowledge, that want to implement somewhat scalable Recommender Systems in their applications.
+It is mostly geared towards people with little to no machine learning knowledge, that want to implement somewhat scalable Recommender Systems in their applications.

 ## License